 - Unit 13 writing assignments must be submitted by 11:59 p.m.
-CST. - Unit 13 guizzes must be submitted by 11:59 p.m.
+CST. - Unit 13 quizzes must be submitted by 11:59 p.m.
 CST.

 Syllabus Quiz and Syllabus Contract: Now that you have read the syllabus, it is time to complete your first assignments of the semester for credit.
-These assignments are due by Friday, September 1, by 11:59 p.m.
+These assignments are due by Wednesday, June 7, by 11:59 p.m.
 The Syllabus Quiz is worth 20 points and the Syllabus Contract is worth 10 points.
-You must retake the Syllabus Quiz until you receive full credit (20 points) or you will be dropped from the course.
+You must take the Syllabus Quiz until you earn full credit (20 points).